Back to topics

 A ship builder at work on a relief from Ravenna.

-At first sight the existence of two different guilds in the same trade may suggest that therefore the bakers and furriers “of Ostia and Portus” formed a single guild, based in Ostia, and active both in Ostia and the harbours.
+At first sight the existence of two different guilds in the same trade may suggest that therefore the bakers and furriers "of Ostia and Portus" formed a single guild, based in Ostia, and active both in Ostia and the harbours.
 This is a distinct possibility, but not necessarily the case.
-Certain guilds (collegia) received the status of corpus, “had body” (corpus habere).
+Certain guilds (collegia) received the status of corpus, "had body" (corpus habere).
 This happened only when they performed tasks in the public interest, for which also minimum requirements (such as investments) were defined.
 For the Imperial government a major advantage was that, when concluding contracts, negotiations took place with the corpus only, not with all individual members of the mere collegium.
 But because regulations were in place, and perhaps also price regulations, the members also received rewards: exemptions from public duties (munera), comparable to our tax deductions.
-This means that there could easily have been two collegia of bakers and furriers, joined in one corpus, because (and if) the tasks exemptions were identical.
-The reason this was not applied to the fabri navales could be that those in Portus were involved with (military?) ship building, contrary to their colleagues in Ostia.
+This means that there could easily have been two collegia of bakers and furriers, joined in one corpus, because (and if) the tasks were identical.
+The reason this was not applied to the fabri navales could be that those in Portus were involved with the building of oared military ships, contrary to their colleagues in Ostia, who built only simpler sailing cargo ships.

 The fourth and fifth century

 In the fourth and fifth century the harbours of Claudius and Trajan are referred to as Portus Romae.
-The bishop who appeared at the council in Arles in 314 AD was registered as de loco qui est in Portu Romae.
-A basilica built in Ostia was described in the Liber Pontificalis as follows: “Then the emperor Constantine built in the civitas Ostia close to the harbour of the city of Rome the basilica of the blessed apostles Peter and Paul and of John the Baptist”, while the Isola Sacra is called “Assis, the island between Portus and Ostia”.[77]
+The bishop who appeared at the council in Arles in 314 AD was registered enigmatically as "from the place that is in the Harbour of Rome" (de loco qui est in Portu Romae).
+A basilica built in Ostia was described in the Liber Pontificalis as follows: "Then the emperor Constantine built in the civitas Ostia close to the harbour of the city of Rome the basilica of the blessed apostles Peter and Paul and of John the Baptist", while the Isola Sacra is called "Assis, the island between Portus and Ostia".[77]
 The Codex Theodosianus uses Portus Romae and Portus urbis Romae / urbis aeternae / sacrae urbis / venerabilis urbis.[78]
-In the fifth century Aethicus of Istria says that the Tiber “creates an island between the harbour of the city and the civitas Ostia, which is visited by the people of Rome together with the Praefectus Urbi or a consul to worship the Dioscures with a happy feast”.[79]
+In the fifth century Aethicus of Istria says that the Tiber "creates an island between the harbour of the city and the civitas Ostia, which is visited by the people of Rome together with the Praefectus Urbi or a consul to worship the Dioscures with a happy feast".[79]
 Hieronymus discusses a guest house for pilgrims, a xenodochium, in portu Romano,[80] Marcellinus Comes speaks of Portus urbis Romae.[81]

 A mosaic of the Dioscures, Castor and Pollux, in the House of the Dioscures.

 In the Metropolitan Museum of Art in New York is a sarcophagus of a physician with a Greek inscription: "If anyone shall dare to bury another person along with this one, he shall pay to the fiscus three times two thousand.
-This is what he shall pay to Portus, but he himself will endure the eternal punishment of the violator of graves".[85]
+This is what he shall pay to Portus, but he himself will endure the eternal punishment of the violator of graves".[82]
 The sarcophagus has stylistically been dated to the first quarter of the fourth century.
-The fine is now to be paid to the fiscus, the treasury of the Emperor, which is financially equated with Portus.
-The harbour might therefore have become Imperial property, a possibility that requires further research.[86]
-It could also be an accepted variation of the beneficiaries of fines, as encountered in Rome.
+The fine is to be paid to the fiscus, the treasury of the Emperor, which is financially equated with Portus.
+This should not be taken as an indication that the harbour had become Imperial property: fines to be paid to the fiscus are also documented in Rome.[83]

 Detail of the sarcophagus in New York.
 Photo: Metropolitan Museum of Art.